gkatrakazas/aboutme/README.md

-# 🌐 Personal Page CV
+# 🌐 About Me Personal page

-A simple, elegant, single-page CV application created with BackboneJS and styled using Tailwind CSS.
+A simple, elegant,linux style, about me personal single-page application created with BackboneJS and styled using Tailwind CSS.
 It's a perfect starting point for anyone looking to showcase their work and experience online.

 ## 🌟 Features
 - **Responsive Design**: Looks great on both mobile and desktop devices.